BestTimesToVisit.com Logo

 transport

-Use the SEPTA Key card for public transport – it's cheaper than buying individual tickets and works on buses, subways, and trolleys.
-Consider walking or biking for shorter distances, especially in the charming Old City area; Philly is surprisingly walkable!
+Use the SEPTA Key card for public transport – it's cheaper than buying individual tickets and works on buses, trolleys, and the subway.
+Consider walking or biking for shorter distances, especially in the charming Old City area; it's a great way to soak in the atmosphere.

 food

 Grab a cheesesteak from a local spot, not a tourist trap!
 Pat's and Geno's are iconic but expect long lines; try Jim's Steaks or Sonny's Famous Steaks for a quicker, equally delicious experience.
-Don't forget to specify 'wit' (with onions) or 'witout' (without onions).
+Don't forget to try water ice – it's a Philly staple.

 money

 Many places accept credit cards, but it's always good to have some cash on hand, especially for smaller purchases or tipping.
-Consider using a credit card with no foreign transaction fees if you're not from the US.
+Look for deals and discounts – many museums and attractions offer reduced admission on certain days or for specific groups.

 safety